5 Amish Publications You Might Enjoy (And How To Get Them)

 These include correspondence papers, newsletters, devotional periodicals, and other topical publications that cover everything from buggy-making to special needs education (see The Amish, p.
 374-75).

 Below I’ve listed five of the more popular Amish periodicals.
 If you’d like to learn what Amish enjoy writing and reading about, you might like these publications.
-With that in mind, I’ve also included subscription info for each.
+With that in mind, I’ve also included subscription info for each (note: subscription costs listed below are likely to have changed, confirm with each publication).

 Five Amish Publications You Might Like (w/Subscribe Info)